Skunks in Bristol TN

 Skunks construct dens in burrows and will often use abandoned burrows dug by ground squirrels, foxes, or coyotes, enlarging them if necessary.
 In urban settings, they den under decks, porches, or beneath buildings.
 If other suitable dens are unavailable, skunks will burrow and construct dens.
 Skunks do not hibernate; but in regions with colder weather, they may congregate in communal dens during the winter.
 Skunks are attracted to residential areas by the availability of food, water, and shelter.

-Skunk Behaviors, Threats or Dangers
+Skunk Behaviors, Threats, or Dangers

 Skunks are primarily nocturnal animals and their activity around buildings may go unnoticed until one takes up occupancy beneath a porch, deck, slab foundation, or has an encounter with another animal, such as a dog.
 A pet that exhibits an offensive smell, is an indicator that a skunk may be nearby.
 Skunks have been found infected with an array of diseases, including rabies.
 If your pet has an encounter with a skunk, it should be seen by a veterinarian immediately.
-If you are having an issue with skunks, it is best to consult a professional nuisance wildlife control company.
+If you are having an issue with skunks, it is best to consult a professional wildlife control company for removal.

 Need help with Skunk control?